 CSF culture.
-A sample is grown to check for microrganisms.
+A sample is grown to check for bacteria or viruses.

 Viral testing.
-Lab tests, including cultures to check for viruses.
+Lab tests, including cultures are done to check for viruses.

 CSF/plasma ratio.
-Compares glucose levels in CSF are compared with blood plasma levels of glucose.
+Glucose levels in CSF are compared with blood plasma levels of glucose.

 CSF protein concentration.
 Increases may mean brain or spinal cord disease.